Yury Shutov

-Yury Titovich Shutov (Юрий Титович Шутов, March 16, 1946 – December 12, 2014) was a Russian politician who is known for collecting incriminating evidence against Saint Petersburg administration, including former Mayor Anatoly Sobchak and his aide at this time Vladimir Putin.
+Yury Titovich Shutov (Юрий Титович Шутов, March 16, 1946 – December 12, 2014) was a Russian politician who is known for collecting incriminating evidence against Vladimir Putin at the time when Putin worked as an aid of the former Saint Petersburg Mayor Anatoly Sobchak.
 Shutov was convicted to life in prison on criminal charges that have been allegedly fabricated to punish him for making public accusations of Putin.

 Conflict with city administration

 In November 1990 he was an aide to Anatoly Sobchak, Mayor of Leningrad.
 After being fired, he began collection of evidence about the financial misdeeds by the city administration.
 He also got a tape with a casual conversation of Sobchak with a French intelligence officer.
 Putin, who was an aide to Sobchak at this time, decided to intervene.
 An anti-organized crime unit illegally raided Shutov's apartment and took the tape.
 When Shutov discovered the "robbers" in his apartment, they broke his skull with a hammer.
+Shutov published a book about his experience of working in the city administration.

-Arrest
+First arrest

 On March 31, 1992, Shutov was arrested on fabricated charges of preparing an assassination of Azerbaijan's president Abulfaz Elchibey.
 He was released only in 1993 and found not guilty by a court in 1996.